CagriCatik/Battery-Systems-Technology/webpage/docs/theory/08_bms/01_introduction_bms.md

 A **Battery Management System (BMS)** is a critical component in the operation of battery packs, particularly those utilizing lithium-ion technology.
 Serving as the central control unit, a BMS ensures the safe, efficient, and reliable performance of battery systems by overseeing various operational parameters.
 Its primary functions encompass monitoring, protection, optimization, and communication, all aimed at maximizing battery longevity and performance while safeguarding against potential hazards.

-Battery Management Systems are integral to a wide range of applications, including electric vehicles (EVs), renewable energy storage systems, consumer electronics, and more.
-As the demand for high-performance and safe battery solutions grows, the sophistication and capabilities of BMS technologies continue to advance, incorporating complex algorithms and intelligent features to meet diverse operational requirements.

 ## Key Functions of a Battery Management System

 A BMS performs several essential functions to manage and maintain battery health and performance.
 These functions can be broadly categorized into five key areas: Monitoring, State Estimation, Protection, Balancing, and Communication.